An upper bound on geodesic length in 2D critical first-passage percolation: Kesten's separation results and consequences

 By duality, this lemma also holds by interchanging the roles of open/closed and simultaneously interchanging the roles of primal/dual. \end{lemma} Figure \ref{fig:two_clusters} gives an illustration of Lemma \ref{lem:separate_sets}.

-\begin{proof} We modify the environment so that all dual edges with at least one endpoint in $\ext(\DD)$ (along with their primal counterparts) are set to closed.
+\begin{proof} We modify the environment so that all edges whose midpoint is in $\ext(\DD)$ are set to closed.
 Let $W_{\DD}$ be the infinite cluster of points connected to $\DD$ by a closed dual path in this modified environment, and adjust $W_{\mathcal A}$ and $W_{\mathcal B}$ to include these dual edges in the case that one of the clusters connects to $\DD$.
 We note that both clusters cannot connect to $\DD$ because then, there is a closed dual path from $\mathcal{A}$ to $\DD$, then from $\DD$ to $\mathcal{B}$, a contradiction.
 We consider two cases:

 \textbf{Case 1:} $W_{\mathcal A} = W_{\DD}$ or $W_{\mathcal B} = W_\DD$.
 Without loss of generality, say $W_{\mathcal B} = W_\DD$.
 Then, $W_{\mathcal A}$ must be bounded because it cannot cross $\DD$.
 Lemma \ref{lemma:separation} implies that there exists an open circuit $\CC$ containing $W_{\mathcal A}$ in its interior.
 Vertices in $W_{\mathcal B}$ cannot lie on the circuit $\CC$ because $\CC$ is open (and therefore primal). $W_{\mathcal B}$ contains points in the exterior of $\CC$ because $W_{\mathcal B} = W_\DD$ is unbounded by assumption.
 Furthermore, $W_{\mathcal B}$ cannot contain points in the interior of $\CC$; otherwise, the closed dual path from the points of $W_{\mathcal B}$ in $\ext(\CC)$ to the points of $W_{\mathcal B}$ in $\intr(\CC)$ crosses $\CC$, a contradiction because $\CC$ is open.
 Hence, $\CC$ contains $W_{\AA}$ in its interior and $W_{\BB}$ in its exterior.